Guilherme-j10/amon-andromeda/README.md

 ```

 **NOTE:** when the download finishes, you will receive the fileNameDownloaded property along with the message body data that comes as a parameter in the onMessage event method.

+## Running with docker

+Just like the volume configuration you do for your database in the docker-compose file, the same is necessary for Amon-Andromeda.
+Earlier in this article we talked about the TemporaryStoragePath initialization property, so that no data loss occurs you should make a volume for the path you specified in the property.